Published On: Mar 19 2013 06:26:00 PM CDTUpdated On: Mar 25 2016 01:00:00 AM CDT

-2006: Country music singer and guitarist Buck Owens, who had 21 No. 1 hits on the Billboard country music charts with his band the Buckaroos, dies of in his sleep of a heart attack at the age of 76 in Bakersfield, Calif.
+2006: Country music singer and guitarist Buck Owens, who had 21 No. 1 hits on the Billboard country music charts with his band the Buckaroos, dies of in his sleep of a heart attack at the age of 76 in Bakersfield, California.
 Owens and his band pioneered what came to be called the Bakersfield sound after his adopted home town with songs like "Act Naturally" and "I've Got a Tiger By the Tail."
 Beginning in 1969, he also co-hosted the TV series "Hee Haw" with Roy Clark.

 2001: Bob Dylan wins an Academy Award for Best Original Song for "Things Have Changed" from the movie "Wonder Boys."
 Dylan performs the song and accepts the Oscar via satellite due to the fact that he was on tour through Australia at the time.
 Since winning the Oscar, Dylan has taken it on tour with him and it presides over shows perched atop his amplifier.

 1999: Cal Ripken Sr., who spent 36 years in the Baltimore Orioles organization as a player, scout, coach and manager, dies of lung cancer at the age of 63 in Baltimore, Maryland.
 In 1987, Ripken became the first -- and only -- father to manage two sons, Billy Ripken and future Hall of Famer Cal Ripken Jr., simultaneously in the majors.

 1996: The European Union's Veterinarian Committee bans the export of British beef and its by-products as a result of mad cow disease.
 The ban would last for 10 years before it was finally lifted on May 1, 2006.